| Suicide

 overwhelming task to find help.
 This is a good place to

+start.
 Mental illnesses are treatable and,

 with proper medical attention, people living with a